 - Paying close attention to detail – This kind of work is detail-oriented because small oversights can amount to massive speed bumps in your plans.
 Being thorough means you aren’t focused only on avoiding risks, but have a plan to mitigate, handle, and solve them if they arrive.

-- Problem-solving and decision-making skills – Whenever you’re in a position of leadership, you have to be comfortable with the fact that other people will turn to you to make decisions in high-pressure situations.
+- Problem-solving and decision-making skills – Whenever you're in a position of change initiative leadership, you have to be comfortable with the fact that other people will turn to you to make decisions in high-pressure situations.

 - Task delegation without micromanaging – One of the most important skills of all is to be able to give instructions and delegate tasks to others.
 Not only that, but you also must supervise without micromanaging, trusting your colleagues to do good work.

 In addition to these strengths, showing proof through relevant work experience and degree specialization are great ways to gain the knowledge and reputation of someone capable of getting the job done.
-Successful change management professionals know that leading change requires both strategy and diligence.
+Successful change management professionals know that leading change requires both strategy and diligence.5

 Why Is Organizational Change Management Important?

-This recent global migration to work-from-home offices has shown how companies can dramatically change in a matter of weeks.
+This recent migration to work-from-home offices has shown how companies can dramatically change in a matter of weeks.
 Without someone in charge of the transition, a lot of questions can go unanswered, and a lot of inefficiencies arise in the course of a strategic change.

 Becoming an Organizational Change Manager